Best-of-Both-Worlds Fair-Share Allocations: Discussion

 Unlike the case of goods, where the {\em up-to-one-good} paradigm does not offer any approximation for the TPS, for chores, the up-to-one-good paradigm guarantees a factor~2 approximation of the TPS.
 Consequently, approaches similar to those of~\citep{FSV20} (with straightforward adaptation to chores instead of goods) can be used in order to get fractional allocations that are fractionally Pareto optimal both ex-ante and ex-post, are proportional ex-ante, and {assign every agent chores of cost at most twice her TPS cost ex-post.}

 If one considers ex-post guarantees with respect to the MMS instead of the TPS, better approximation ratios can be achieved ex-post.
 In~\citep{ALW20} it was shown that a certain picking order leads to allocations that assign every agent chores of cost {no worse than} $\frac{5}{3}$ times the cost of her MMS.
 Also this allocation can be transformed into a BoBW result by using a random permutation to determine the order among agents.

-In this case, every agent gets at least her proportional share ex-ante, and chores of cost at most $\frac{5}{3}$ times her MMS cost ex-post.
+\begin{observation} The allocation mechanism of \citep{ALW20} with a random permutation over the agents assigns every agent chores of cost at most $\frac{5}{3}$ times her MMS cost ex-post, and in expectation her cost is at most her proportional share. \end{observation}

 For deterministic allocations (not as part of a BoBW result), the $\frac{5}{3}$ ratio is known not to be best possible.
 There are allocations that assign every agent chores of cost at most $\frac{11}{9}$ times the cost of her MMS~\citep{HL19}.